neozhaoliang/Hyperbolic-Honeycombs/README.md

 ## 2D circles packings (rank = 4, level > 2)

-In this case the circles will overlap:
+In this case, there will be overlapping circles:

 <div align="center">
 <img src="https://user-images.githubusercontent.com/23307174/219011578-75b156ad-cd2f-45b6-9231-91110a629595.png" width="70%"></img>